 Ensuring member safety at your gym should always be your top priority, and taking essential measures can make all the difference in terms of protecting members.

 - Install LED Handrails: An LED handrail will serve both safety and functionality purposes in dimly lit areas such as staircases or steps.
-Their lighting increases visibility, lowers the risk of trips or falls, and creates an elegant modern aesthetic in any facility.
+Their lighting increases visibility, lowers the risk of trips or falls, and creates an elegant, modern aesthetic in any facility.

 - Proper Equipment Maintenance: Regular inspection and maintenance are important to prevent mechanical failures that could cause injuries.
 So, make sure all machinery is calibrated and repaired quickly when issues arise.